mmacy/cosmos-python-prototype/README.md

 ### Modify container properties

 Certain properties of an existing container can be modified.
-This example sets the default time to live (TTL) for items in the container to 10 seconds.
+This example sets the default time to live (TTL) for items in the container to 10 seconds:

 ```Python
 database = client.get_database(test_database_name)